pixlee/pixlee-ios-sdk/README.md

 - **Notice**: you can see the fired events on the console.
 If there's a problem of your setting, you can see error messages we display in the console.

 # Quick Start with UI Components
-- Faster integration of the SDK is possible using this section with UI Components.
+- With this guide, you can quickly implement most features of the SDK on your app.

 ### Step 1: Initiate the SDK and Auto Analytics
 ```swift